Vietnam.vn - Nền tảng quảng bá Việt Nam

 SGGP

-The Finnish government has just announced plans to fight racism, including a ban on Holocaust denial.
+The Finnish government has just announced a plan to combat racism, which includes a ban on denying the Holocaust.

-The decision comes after Finland's cabinet was rocked twice by scandals involving racism.
-Under the plan, the government will ban Holocaust denial during World War II and consider banning the use of Nazi symbols.
+This decision comes after the Finnish cabinet was rocked twice by scandals related to racism.
+Under the newly proposed plan, the government will ban the denial of the Holocaust during World War II and consider banning the use of Nazi symbols.

-The move comes after Riikka Purra, the Finance Minister and leader of the Finns party, apologised for racist comments on social media, which included anti-immigrant, anti-Muslim and racist sentiments as well as threats of violence.
+The move comes after Finance Minister Riikka Purra and leader of the Finns Party apologized for racist comments on social media.
+These comments included anti-immigrant, anti-Muslim, and racist views, as well as threats of violence.

-According to observers, the above plan shows that the Finnish Government is making every effort in this uncompromising fight.
-Along with Finland, a number of European countries have resolutely eliminated racism.
-In early 2023, the French Government approved a four-year plan to combat racism, anti-Semitism and all forms of discrimination.
+According to observers, the plan shows that the Finnish government is making every effort in this relentless fight.
+Along with Finland, several European countries have resolutely pursued the elimination of racism.
+In early 2023, the French government approved a four-year plan to combat racism, anti-Semitism, and all forms of discrimination.

 Source